ibm-cloud-docs/Cloudant/offerings/pricing.md

 # Pricing

-{{site.data.keyword.cloudantfull}} gives you a way to scale your provisioned throughput capacity up and down, which is a reserved number of lookups, writes, and queries each second, allocated to an instance.
-The throughput capacity level is the maximum usage level.
-If you try to exceed the reserved capacity, an HTTP 429 status code occurs indicating that the application is trying to exceed its provisioned throughput capacity allowance.
+{{site.data.keyword.cloudantfull}} allows you to scale up and down your provisioned throughput capacity, which is a reserved number of lookups, writes, and queries each second allocated to an instance.
+The throughput capacity level is the maximum usage level and any attempt to exceed the reserved capacity will be met by a HTTP 429 status code that indicates that the application is trying to exceed its provisioned throughput capacity allowance.

 ## Pricing Examples

 Let's assume you are building a mobile app with {{site.data.keyword.cloudant_short_notm}} and do not yet know the capacity you need.
-In this case, we recommend starting with the lowest provisioned throughput capacity and increasing it as required by your application's usage overtime. {{site.data.keyword.cloudant_short_notm}} bills prorated hourly and changing the provisioned throughput capacity does not incur downtime.
+In this case, we recommend starting with the lowest provisioned throughput capacity and increasing it as required by your application's usage over time.
+{{site.data.keyword.cloudant_short_notm}} bills pro-rated hourly and changing the provisioned throughput capacity does not incur downtime.

 For the mobile app example, you start with the minimum provisioned throughput capacity for the Standard plan which is 100 lookups/sec, 50 writes/sec, and 5 queries/sec.
 The cost for this capacity is $0.105 per hour.
-The 100 lookups/sec, 50 writes/sec, and 5 queries/sec are a block of provisioned throughput capacity, and when you need to scale up (or down) you can scale in increments of these blocks of capacity.
+The 100 lookups/sec, 50 writes/sec, and 5 queries/sec are a block of provisioned throughput capacity, and when you need to scale up (or down), you can scale in increments of these blocks of capacity.
+Assuming the instance has less than the 20GB of storage included in the Standard plan, there are no storage costs.
+On the
-Assuming the instance has less than the 20 GB of storage included in the Standard plan, there are no storage costs.
-On the {{site.data.keyword.cloudant_short_notm}} Dashboard's **Account** > **Capacity** tab, the provisioned throughput capacity setting looks like this:
+{{site.data.keyword.cloudant_short_notm}} Dashboard's > Account > Capacity tab,
+the provisioned throughput capacity setting looks like this:

 Select your capacity screenshot

-The capacity slider shows the hourly cost of the provisioned throughput capacity of 100 lookups/sec, 50 writes/sec, and 5 queries/sec in USD of
-$0.105/hour and gives a rough cost per month of $76.65.
+The capacity slider shows the hourly cost of the provisioned throughput capacity of 100 lookups/sec, 50 writes/sec, and 5 queries/sec in USD of $0.105/hour and gives a rough cost per month of $76.65.
 The monthly amount is an estimate based on an average of 730 hours per month.
 The cost in any given month will be slightly different depending on the number of hours in the month.

-Lookups, writes, and queries cannot be scaled independently.
+Lookups, writes and queries cannot be scaled independently.
 Use the slider to select the number of blocks of provisioned throughput capacity based on the upper limit of either lookups/sec, writes/sec, or queries/sec required for your application.
 For example, if your application requires 1,000 lookups per second, use the slider to select the capacity that offers 1,000 lookups/sec, 500 writes/sec, and 50 queries/sec, even if you do not need the corresponding number of writes or queries.

 Select your capacity 1,000 screenshot

-How is total cost calculated for provisioned throughput capacity?
-You can see an estimate of your total cost per month on the {{site.data.keyword.cloudant_short_notm}} Dashboard **Account** > **Capacity** tab.
-Here are two example estimates:
+How do you estimate the total cost for provisioned throughput capacity per month of 100 lookups, 50 writes, and 5 queries?
+Here are the details:

-Your capacity is measured in blocks of lookups, writes, and queries, as shown below:

-`1 block = 100 lookups/sec, 50 writes/sec, and 5 queries/sec`
+* $0.105 per hour * 1 block of 100 lookups/sec, 50 writes/sec, and 5 queries/sec

-To estimate the cost of 100 lookups, 50 writes, and 5 queries, use the following formula:

-`$0.105 per hour * 1 block * 730 hours = $76.65`
+provisioned throughput capacity * 730 hours (approximate hours in a month)
+* Total = $76.65

-To estimate the cost of 1,000 lookups, 500 writes, and 50 queries, use the following formula:
+What about 1,000 lookups, 500 writes, and 50 queries?
+Here are the details:

-`$0.105 per hour * 10 block * 730 hours = $766.50`
+* $0.105 per hour * 10 blocks of 100 lookups/sec, 50 writes/sec, and 5 queries/sec
+provisioned throughput capacity * 730 hours (approximate hours in a month)

-Alternatively, when you look at the slider, it estimates the cost for 1000 lookups/sec, 500 writes/sec, and 50 queries/sec of provisioned throughput capacity as `$1.050/hour * 730 hours = $766.50`.
+* Alternatively the slider will show you that the provisioned throughput capacity of 1000 lookups/sec, 500 writes/sec, and 50 queries/sec costs $1.050/hour * 730 hours
+* Total = $766.50

-## Data Usage
+## Data Usage START HERE

 How does pricing work with data overages?
 See the details below: